Why I started

 No one builds this alone

-No one builds a real trading practice in isolation.
-The literature focuses on charts and entries and exits, but the thing that actually keeps a trader in the work is usually something else: the right person, or the right book, at the right moment.
+Nobody builds a real trading practice in isolation.
+The literature is all charts and entries and exits, but what usually keeps a trader in the work is something else.
+The right person showing up.
+The right book at the right moment.

 Why ArcAlpha exists